 of root key signatures required by your configuration.

-For example, if your root key threshold is 2 (the default), and you need to
+been removed.
+For example, if your root key threshold is 2 (the default), and

 Note that you may also perform a key rotation ceremony without rotating any